Intex Excursion Pro K2 Review

 Should You Buy the Intex Excursion Pro K2?

 Even for the boat alone, the cost of the Excursion Pro is priced below most of the other kayaks in this review.
 Once you add in all the extras — particularly the paddles and pump, this complete kit more than makes itself a high-value item.
-If you want a super durable boat you can really beat up, you probably won't be impressed.
+If you want a super-durable boat that you can really beat up, this isn't it.
 But if you want something to get out on the water a couple of times a year, this package is perfect.

 What Other Inflatable Kayaks Should You Consider?